-Associate Professor; Chair of Arts and Social and Behavioral Sciences
+Associate Professor of Social Sciences and Dean of the Arts and Social and Behavioral Sciences

 - Ph.D. in Gender Studies specializing in Masculinities, School of Social Transformation, Arizona State University

 - M.A. in Women’s Studies, School of Social Transformation, Arizona State University

 - Research Methodologies

 - Human services

 My research passions include two areas: masculinities and assessment.
 My research focusing on masculinities centers on the intersection of fatherhood, masculinities, and access to power within our patriarchal society.
 In addition, I am passionate about academic assessment in higher education, focusing on assessment for continuous improvement.